LynxHack/tweeter/README.md

 This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

+**Important!** The mongoDB's server path is set to virtual machine in vagrant, user may need to initialize vagrant first for mongo to be fully functional.

 ## User Interface

 As can be seen, the user interface compose of a simple tweet logging system.